 Connection stability between 2,4 GHz and 5 GHz

 The 2,4 GHz band is not only used for routers.
 Fixed wireless phones, Whose receiver can be removed by the fixed module, The garage door on the remote control or Remote control systems On the short range, most use a frequency band on 2.4GHz.

 Compared with the 5GHz frequency, the 2.4 it passes more easily through the thick walls Of a house or apartment through Solid materials (Furniture, doors and other objects that can Disturb a wireless signal).
 There is, however, the possibility Congestion and drop in connection speed, Being a frequency used by several devices.

 The 5GHz band is less crowded, which will provide more stable connections, but there will be connection problems if the signal sent on this frequency will meet reinforced concrete walls or other harsh obstacles.

-From this point of view, we recommend for apartments a connection on 2.4GHz.
-If your device supports 5GHz connection and requires a large amount of data from the Internet or LAN, then you can opt for this type of connection.
-For an internet browsing or mail verification, the use of a frequency of 5GHz is not warranted.
+From this point of view, we recommend a 2.4GHz connection for apartments.
+If your device supports 5GHz connection and needs a large volume of data from the internet or LAN, then opt for this type of connection.
+For a browsing on the internet or checking an email, the use of a 5GHz frequency is not justified.

 Most routers allow settings to enable or disable the 2.4GHz and 5GHz frequency bands.